A Universe of Vortices

 About This Project

-I eventually found these five amazing theories that paved the last mile to this discovery:
+I eventually found these five amazing theories that paved the last mile to the math that realized that vision:

 1. Pilot wave hydrodynamics by Bush, Oza, et al.1